 Combining Medication with Therapy

 Moreover, research shows impressive results from this combination.
-Studies find that medication plus ERP can reduce symptoms by 40-50%.
-Therefore, many Philadelphia psychiatrists recommend both treatments together.
+Studies find that medication plus ERP can reduce symptoms by 40-50 %.
+Therefore, many psychiatrists recommend both treatments together.

 Starting Medication: What to Expect